Child Abuse, Physical

 Physical abuse is an act inflicted on a child or youth by a parent or caregiver resulting in mucocutaneous, musculoskeletal, visceral, or intracranial injury and/or death.
 Although a medical diagnosis, physical abuse is also defined legally in state statutes.

-- 17% of abused children were found to be victims of physical abuse.
+- >10% of abused children were found to be victims of physical abuse alone.

-- Nearly 70% of all child maltreatment fatalities occurred in children age of <3 years.
+- Nearly 70% of all child maltreatment fatalities occurred in children <3 years of age.

 - Abuse can happen in any family regardless of race, ethnicity, or socioeconomic class.

-Not all child maltreatment is reported.
+- Not all child maltreatment is reported.
+Implicit biases may influence if maltreatment is suspected and if suspicions for maltreatment are reported.
 In a nationally representative sample of >4,000 children, >18% reported experiencing maltreatment in their lifetime.

 - Although child abuse occurs in families regardless of race, ethnicity, or socioeconomic status, there are individual, family, community, and societal factors that place children at increased risk for maltreatment.